 Treatment methods

 Patients that met the inclusion criteria were randomly assigned to either PiCCO or control groups based on the random number table method.
-The control group received conventional treatment, such as ECG monitoring, oxygen inhalation, establishing intravenous access and inserting a central venous catheter for measurement of central venous pressure (CVP).
+The control group received conventional treatment, such as ECG monitoring, oxygen inhalation, establishing intravenous access and inserting a central venous catheter for the measurement of central venous pressure (CVP).
 Anticoagulants, antiplatelet agents and antiarrhythmic therapy were offered.
 Emergency revascularization with direct percutaneous coronary intervention (PCI) or emergency coronary artery bypass graft (CABG) was required.
 If patients were not suitable for receiving revascularization therapy, intravenous thrombolysis was given.
-In the control group, blood pressure, heart rate and CVP were used to guide fluid resuscitation therapy including the administration of intravenous fluid, vasoactive agents, diuretics or inotropic drugs to maintain appropriate cardiac output.
+In the control group, blood pressure, heart rate and CVP were used to guide fluid resuscitation therapy, including the administration of intravenous fluid, vasoactive agents, diuretics or inotropic drugs to maintain appropriate cardiac output.

 For the patients enrolled in the PiCCO group, either they themselves or their legal representatives signed the consent forms for arterial catheterization.
-The PiCCO procedure was conducted within 2 h of patient enrollment.
-A central venous catheter was placed into a central vein (right subclavian or jugular vein), and a thermistor-tipped arterial catheter inserted into the femoral artery; both were then connected to the PiCCO system for detecting hemodynamics[14].
+The PiCCO procedure was conducted within 2 hr of patient enrollment.
+A central venous catheter was placed into a central vein (right subclavian or jugular vein), and a thermistor-tipped arterial catheter was inserted into the femoral artery; both were then connected to the PiCCO system for detecting hemodynamics[14].
 An infusion via central venous catheter was stopped for at least 30 s before the infusion of saline.
 Then, 10-15 mL of normal saline at a temperature of 0-8°C was injected into the central vein, and various hemodynamic parameters were obtained via the analysis of variations in blood temperature taken by the temperature sensor of the arterial catheter[15].
 At least three cold boluses were considered necessary for each calibration to obtain readings with acceptable precision.
-The measurements of hemodynamic parameters representing an average of 3 readings were recorded at least every 8 h[16].
-These hemodynamic parameters were used to guide the application of vasoactive drugs, fluids and diuretics according the protocol of our institution on the basis of conventional treatment.
+The measurements of hemodynamic parameters representing an average of three readings were recorded at least every 8 h[16].
+These hemodynamic parameters were used to guide the application of vasoactive drugs, fluids and diuretics according to the protocol of our institution on the basis of conventional treatment.
 If CI < 3 L/min/m2, global end-diastolic volume index (GEDI) < 680 mL/m2 and extravascular lung water index (EVLWI) < 3 mL/kg, intravenous fluid was applied.
 Vasoactive drugs (inotropes and vasopressors) were used to improve cardiac contractility when CI < 3 L/min/m2, 800 mL/m2 > GEDI > 680 mL/m2 and EVLWI < 3 mL/kg.
 If CI < 3 L/min/m2, GEDI > 800 mL/m2 and EVLWI > 3 mL/kg, both vasoactive drugs and diuretics were applied.
 If CI > 3 L/min/m2, GEDI < 680 mL/m2 and EVLWI < 3 mL/kg, intravenous fluid was administrated.
-If CI > 3 L/min/m2, 800 mL/m2 > GEDI > 680 mL/m2 and EVLWI < 3 mL/kg, there was no need to give intravenous fluid, and real-time monitoring was performed based on the changes of patients’ conditions.
+If CI > 3 L/min/m2, 800 mL/m2 > GEDI > 680 mL/m2 and EVLWI < 3 mL/kg, there was no need to give intravenous fluid, and real-time monitoring was performed based on the changes of patient conditions.
 Diuretics were used to reduce fluid overload when CI > 3 L/min/m2, GEDI > 800 mL/m2 and EVLWI > 3 mL/kg.
 The target was to maintain 5 L/min/m2 > CI > 3 L/min/m2, 800 mL/m2 > GEDI > 680 mL/m2 and EVLWI < 3 mL/kg.
-The PiCCO procedure was discontinued removed if the patient was clinically stable for 48 h as determined by the attending physicians.
+The PiCCO procedure was discontinued and removed if the patient was clinically stable for 48 hr, as determined by the attending physicians.
 The system was maintained for a maximum of 10 d.
-If catheter-related bloodstream infection was suspected, the central venous catheter was removed and sent for microbiological study, and the catheter exchanged for a new one.
+If catheter-related bloodstream infection was suspected, the central venous catheter was removed and sent for microbiological study, and the catheter was exchanged for a new one.

-Data Collection
+Data collection